-This tab allows you to configure the output settings for the channels to be monitored.
+This tab allows you to configure output settings for the channels to be monitored.

-There are two output modes in Cinegy Multiviewer:
+There are four output modes in Cinegy Multiviewer:

-Window output – the mode in which a frame is formed from the data of all the incoming RTP streams and is played in the Cinegy Multiviewer window.
+Window output – in this mode a frame is formed from the data of all the incoming MPEG-TS streams and is played in the Cinegy Multiviewer window.

-RTP output – the mode in which a render of the incoming streams (or layout) is sent out as an RTP/UDP stream itself for playback from any accessible locations on the network.
+MPEG-TS output – in this mode a render of the incoming streams (or layout) is sent out as an RTP/UDP or SRT stream itself for playback from any accessible locations on the network.

-RAM output – the mode in which a live uncompressed stream can be sent to another Cinegy application installed on the same machine, e.g. Cinegy Capture, Cinegy Live or Cinegy Playout instance.
+Shared RAM output – in this mode a live uncompressed stream can be sent to another Cinegy application installed on the same machine, e.g. Cinegy Capture, Cinegy Live or Cinegy Playout instance.

-It is possible to add/remove the selected output mode configuration by pressing the "plus" and "minus" buttons.
-If the Window output configuration is not present, while adding a new output configuration you will be suggested to choose the Window or RTP mode:
+It is possible to add a new or remove the selected output mode configuration by pressing the and buttons respectively.
+If the Window output configuration is not present, when adding a new output configuration you will be suggested to choose following modes:

 Window Output Settings